 Assets disclosed as Investment securities are subject to the general classification and measurement policy for Financial Assets outlined at the commencement of the Group's financial asset disclosures on page 133.
-Additionally, expected credit losses associated with 'Investment securities - debt securities at fair value through other comprehensive income' are recognised and measured in accordance with the accounting policy outlined in Note 14 Allowance for Expected Credit Losses.
-For 'Investment securities - debt securities at fair value through other comprehensive income', the allowance for Expected Credit Loss (ECL) is recognised in the FVOCI reserve in equity with a corresponding charge to profit or loss.
+Additionally, expected credit losses associated with 'Investment securities - debt securities at amortised cost' and 'Investment securities - debt securities at fair value through other comprehensive income' are recognised and measured in accordance with the accounting policy outlined in Note 14 Allowance for Expected Credit Losses.
+For 'Investment securities - debt securities - the accounting policy outlined in Note 14 Allowance for Expected Credit Losse (ECL) is recognised in the FVOCI reserve in equity with a corresponding charge to profit or loss.